rmorse/babel-plugin-jsx-template-vars/README.md

 );
 HelloWorld.templateVars = [ 'name' ];
 ```
-There are more types than just replacing strings with template tags, such as control vars and list vars.
+There are other types variables (not only strings to be replaced) such as control and list variables.

 ## How to use